 I hope that I can inspire you to visit some of my favorite museums in Amsterdam.
 I also include some advice about what ‘museums‘ in Amsterdam to avoid.
-(I put this in quotes as some claim to be museums, however I truly think that you can skip them as they’re bonafide tourist traps.)
+(I put this in quotes as some claim to be museums, but I truly think that you can skip them as they are bonafide tourist traps.)

 I’ll first go into the best museums in Amsterdam (in my opinion) with a note about who they’re suitable for and which museums in Amsterdam to skip.

 If you’ll be visiting quite a few museums during a short period visiting Amsterdam, I recommend investing in the iAmsterdam card, which will allow you access to Amsterdam’s best museums.
 I’ll be noting in this guide which museums accept the iAmsterdam card.
 The iAmsterdam includes public transportation as well as discounts to many attractions and a free canal cruise.

 If you’re living in the Netherlands, I recommend the Museumkaart, which gives you access to most Dutch museums for only sixty euros a year.
 Non-residents can buy a Museumkaart, however it expires after thirty days if not registered by a Dutch resident.
 I bought one for my parents-in-law who loved it!

 The best museums in Amsterdam

 Is it possible to write about museums in the Netherlands without mentioning the world-famous Rijksmuseum?
 The Rijksmusuem was actually started in The Hague, but moved to Amsterdam in the early 1800s.
 It’s the most popular museum in the Netherlands and one of the best art museums to visit in the Netherlands without question.